In addition to our selections of other forms of

 We stock several silk ribbon embroidery books as well as

-a selection of silk ribbon (Dinky Dyes, The Thread Gatherer
+a selection of silk ribbon from Dinky Dyes, Gloriana Threads and Planet Earth).

 Many customers have asked us about iron on embroidery